coracle-social/zooid/README.md

 Required:

+- `schema` - a string that identifies this relay.
+This cannot be changed, and must be usable as a sqlite identifier.
 - `secret` - the nostr secret key of the relay.
 Will be used to populate the relay's NIP 11 `self` field and sign generated events.

 Optional: